avo-hq/docs.avohq.io/docs/3.0/field-options.md

 One of the most common operations with database records is sorting the records by one of your fields.
 For that, Avo makes it easy using the `sortable` option.

-Add it to any field to make that column sortable in the **Index** view.
+Add it to any field to make that column sortable in the <Index /> view.

 ```ruby
 field :name, as: :text, sortable: true